This simple guide discusses how to use a hazmat suit correctly, including putting it on, removing it, cleaning / decontamination, and disposal.

 This sequence is designed to allow the wearer to properly make the hazmat suit airtight.

-Putting on a Hazmat Suit can be time consuming even in the midst of events such as chemical and/or biological warfare.
+Putting on a Hazmat Suit correctly can be time consuming even in the midst of events such as chemical spills or biological warfare.
 It can take up to 30 minutes to put one on properly.

 Removing a Hazmat Suit